git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

-# OXI One
+# OXI One Mk1/Mk2

-Support script for OXI Instruments One controller and sequencer.
+Support script for OXI Instruments One Mk1 and Mk2 controller and sequencer.

 ## Global Function Buttons